mnot/I-D/http-encryption-encoding/draft.md

 information that the sender and receiver have agreed upon out of band:

 * The elliptic curve that will be used for the ECDH process

-* The format of the ephemeral public share that is included in the "ecdh" parameter.
-For instance, both parties might need to agree whether this is an uncompressed or compressed point.

 The "keyid" parameter contains an identifier for these agreed parameters as well as the keying material used by the receiver.
 This means that the actual content of the "ecdh" parameter does not